Your IT Budget Says a Lot about Your Business

 What Does an IT Budget Do?

 Like budgeting for any other reason, the IT budget is the process of allocating money to fund the programs a business undertakes.
 Most of the IT budget will be taken up with recurring costs that come with the technology that your business already uses, including hardware and software support, software licensing, and the like.
 Since most line-items on an IT budget are just reaffirming familiar costs, you may only be using your IT budget as a wish list for funding new technology.
+The typical IT budget covers two major expenses for a business:

 1. Ongoing IT expenses